The Menace of Climate Change

 Despite these exemptions by the government, electric vehicles are not likely to be successful in the near future in the country because of the lack of charging power stations and also due to the high cost of electric vehicles.

 The common people of the country think that the exemptions granted to electric vehicles are intended to benefit the elite class of the country as the middle and lower classes of Pakistan cannot afford to buy electric vehicles.
-Although electric cars can indeed be instrumental in the fight of Pakistan on climate change, the state’s government should take measures to make them affordable for the common citizens.
+Although electric cars can indeed be instrumental in Pakistan’s fight against climate change, the state’s government should take measures to make them affordable for the common citizens.
+Moreover, the government also needs to focus on encouraging organizations such as ezBike that are introducing the more sustainable kind of electric vehicles in the country.

 Pakistan being the 8th most vulnerable country to climate change in the world has to act against climate change as in a case of emergency.
 The urban flooding, droughts, and food scarcity in the country are just a trailer of the looming climate catastrophe.
 Although the stance of Pakistan on climate change highlights how seriously it countering the menace, it still has a long way to go.
-Pakistan alone could not make any significant impact on the climate change crisis; the world must join hands to counter this threat.
+However, Pakistan alone can not make any significant impact on the climate change crisis.
+The world must start thinking about climate consciously, make an effort to switch to renewable energy sources, try to reduce emissions, and stop deforestation (to name a few).
+The world must join hands to counter this threat.

 If you want to submit your articles and/or research papers, please check the Submissions page.